samira-sites/samira-sites/README.md

 # 🏆 My Developer Journey

-My journey into technology began while I was working as a domestic helper in Kuwait.
+My journey into technology began while I was working as an OFW domestic helper in Kuwait.

 While working full-time, I dedicated my free time to studying IT and web development.
 Through hard work and perseverance, I earned a UK Diploma in Information Technology, balancing my studies with my job abroad.
 This experience strengthened my discipline, time management, patience, and commitment to continuous learning.